 The UDHR was adopted by the General Assembly of the United Nations on 10th December, 1948.
 Prefaced by a small discussion of basic values and perspectives, it consists of 30 “articles”, each describing a basic human right.
 These central rights range from freedom of speech and religion to that of making a decent living and having adequate housing.
 While the UDHR is officially supported by every member state of the United Nations, it is, unfortunately, faithfully observed by very few and is openly violated by many.
 Furthermore, it is relatively little known beyond legal circles and only rarely invoked in situations involving human rights violations, either by the victims or political activists trying to help them.
 A world committed to widely applying the 30 articles of the UDHR would be a vastly more humane one than exists today.

 We are confident that, in addition to its overt political goals, the campaign has the potential to be a powerful vehicle for educating people all over the world about human rights and the UDHR.
 The initiative can be adapted to the dynamics and conditions of each country, emphasizing those specific issues and human rights violations that are especially important to that country while connecting these to the issue of universal human rights more broadly.
 Campaigns that emphasize economic and social rights might be particularly effective in winning over new constituencies.
 The greater the number of countries that reaffirm the UDHR, the greater the potential influence over countries that have not done so, motivating them to join the movement as well.
-Two key forthcoming anniversaries of the UDHR – its 70th (this year, 2018) and its 75th (2023) – will be used to focus our efforts.
+A critical forthcoming anniversary of the UDHR is its 75th, which will take place on 10th December, 2023.
+This anniversary will be the focus of our efforts in behalf of its reaffirmation.

 Why start this campaign now?
 The reason is quite simple: human rights and the international consensus on their worth are in retreat, as noted and documented by international institutions and non-governmental organizations.
 If some of the remarkable advances for humanity in international law of the past 70 years are not to be lost, they must be fought for and protected anew.
 Our initiative can be an important element in that struggle.